Qizhaolouis/Nutrition-App/README.md

-# Team-70-Nurtrition-Recommender
+# Nurtrition-Recommender
-The java app for CIT591
+The java app for CIT591 of Team 70

 # Team-70-Nutrition-App
 Course CIT591: The nutrition java app for Team 70.